-In the Department of Music Education at the University of North Texas, we're dedicated to developing strong leaders in music education.
+In the Division of Music Education at the University of North Texas, we're dedicated to developing strong leaders in music education.

-Our Master of Music Education degree provides you the teaching, administrative and leadership skills needed for success in a variety of educational settings.
-You can select either a teaching emphasis or a research emphasis.
+Our Master of Music Education degree provides students with the teaching, administrative and leadership skills needed for success in a variety of educational settings.
+Students can select either a teaching emphasis or a research emphasis.

 The teaching emphasis is for school music teachers wanting to advance their knowledge in the practice and theory of music instruction.
-The research emphasis is recommended for those who might want to teach music in higher education.
-Both tracks require passing a comprehensive exam consisting of a thesis or the defense of a project practicum, depending on your track.
+The research emphasis is recommended for those who might want to teach music in higher education or pursue a PhD at a later time.
+Both tracks require passing a comprehensive exam consisting of a thesis or the defense of a project practicum, depending on the track.

 Our faculty members remain current on trends through various research projects.
 Research topics include, but are not limited to:

-They've also published many articles in peer-reviewed journals, written or contributed to textbooks and conducted presentations at regional, national and international conferences.
-Several faculty members remain active in music education through community outreach programs such as the Early Childhood Music Program and the New Horizons Senior Band.
+They've also published many articles in peer-reviewed journals and written or contributed to textbooks and conducted presentations at regional, national and international conferences.

 The College of Music is one of the nation's most comprehensive music schools and is recognized internationally for its artistic and academic excellence.
 The college is vital to the region's arts community, presenting more than 1,000 formal and informal concerts annually.
 Its facilities include: